Jayasree-Saha/CNAK/README.md

 	CNAK_labels.txt (Predicted labels for optimal K)
     CNAK_scores.csv (CNAK score for K=k1 to k2)

-One may execute following code to understand the command-line arguments.
+One may run the following command to see the description of required command-line arguments in CNAK.py.
 It is advisable to read the paper before you set the value after -g.
-This value is important while the dataset is very large(#datapoints ~ 10^7)
+This value is important while the dataset is very large (#data-points ~ 10^7)

 	python CNAK.py --help

 # Publication

+Cite our paper if you use our code.

 @article{SAHA2020,
 author = "Jayasree Saha and Jayanta Mukherjee",